kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

+Refactor to start passing selectedResource instead of separate die and card

 == Cosmetic/Usability ==

 - Should not be able to select a card if you have already played one this turn